ertugrulbakidal/one-click-hugo-cms/site/content/post/brewing-chemex/index.md

 ---
-title: A beginners’ guide to brewing with Chemex v2
+title: A beginners’ guide to brewing with Chemex v3
 date: 2017-01-04T15:04:10.000Z
-description: Brewing with a Chemex probably seems like a complicated, time-consuming ordeal, but once you get used to the process, it becomes a soothing ritual that's worth the effort every time.(amazing)
+description: Brewing with a Chemex probably seems like a complicated, time-consuming ordeal, but once you get used to the process, it becomes a soothing ritual that's worth the effort every time.(amazing job)
 image: blog-chemex.jpg
 ---